Tansimrinky/donate-food-client/README.md

 ## Project Description

-Our project is a Community Food Sharing Platform, developed using technologies like React, Firebase, Node.js (Express.js), and MongoDB.
+the project is a Community Food Sharing Platform.
 The platform aims to connect individuals with surplus food to those in need, reducing food waste and addressing hunger.
 Join us in creating a user-friendly, socially impactful platform that promotes sustainability and community cooperation.

 ## Layout

-- **Navbar and Footer:** Present on all pages except for the 404-page.
+-Navbar and Footer: Present on all pages except for the 404-page.
-- **Footer:** Includes the website logo, name, copyright notice, contact information, social media links, address, etc.

-## Technologies Used

-- React
-- Firebase
-- Node.js (Express.js)
-- MongoDB
-- Tailwind CSS
-- [Optional] Try some other Tailwind CSS library for design like Flowbite, Mamba UI, Preline, Chakra UI.
+-Footer: footer has logo, website name, copyright massage address

 ## Navbar